PocketCoder/oyster-history-map/README.md

   - [ ] Visit every station on a line
   - [ ] Use every line
   - [ ] Use every branch of the Northern line?
-    - Or another fun idiosyncracy of TfL
+    - Or another fun idiosyncrasy of TfL
   - [ ] Use every overground line
   - [ ] Have gotten the first/last train of the day of that line/on TfL
 - [ ] Map of Riverboat services
 - Leaderboards?
   - Would require authentication of CSVs
     - Complicated:- See if their journeys were feasible.
 Times taken + whether the line/stations were open on that day/time + gap between entries
-    - Easier:- User hsitory.
+    - Easier:- User history.
 Not too many visited too often.
 Account age and number of stations visited.
     - Easiest:- Honour system
   - Can be turned on/off by users
   - Rankings of users stats